aprox2/webdriver-test/README.md

 they are preventing me from adding items to the basket.
 I added it as a test case.
 The error they return
 ![img.png](productApiResponse.png)

+Additionally, asos.com doesn't allow the access to their site with ``--headless`` enabled.
+Something that could be fixed in a development environment.
+For example a pre-production build.

 ## With Docker
 ### TL;DR Just let me run it
 1. Run either ``start_n_rebuild_docker.bat`` or ``start_n_rebuild_docker.sh`` based on your OS.
 This will run